Digital morphogenesis via Schelling segregation

-\begin{thm} Suppose that $\tau>\frac{1}{2}$, and that $w$ is sufficiently large that $\tau> \frac{w+1}{2w+1}$ (so that the process is not identical to that for $\tau=\frac{1}{2}$).
-Then, with probability tending to 1 as $n\rightarrow \infty$, the initial configuration is such that complete segregation eventually occurs with probability 1. \end{thm}
+\begin{thm} Suppose that $\tau>\frac{1}{2}$, and that $w$ is sufficiently large that $\tau> \frac{w+1}{2w+1}$.
+Then, with probability tending to 1 as $n\rightarrow \infty$, the initial configuration is such that complete segregation is inevitable.\footnote{Note that, while Theorem \ref{5} requires $\tau> \frac{w+1}{2w+1}$, Theorem \ref{3} does not.
+Briefly, this is because the choice of $d$ can be made to so as to deal with finitely many small $w$ anyway, meaning that Theorem \ref{3} is essentially a statement about what happens for large $w$.} \end{thm}

-We have also constructed a program which efficiently simulates the process.
+We have constructed a program which efficiently simulates the process.
 The outcomes of some simulations are illustrated in Figure \ref{fig:thresbehav}.
 In the processes depicted here the number of nodes $n=100000$, $w=60$ and in the diagrams individuals of type $\alpha$ are coloured light grey and individuals of type $\beta$ are coloured black (much larger simulations are also illustrated in Section \ref{half}).
 The inner ring displays the initial mixed configuration (in fact the configuration is sufficiently mixed that changes of type are not really visible, so that the inner ring appears dark grey).
 The outer ring displays the final configuration.
 Just immediately exterior to the innermost ring are second and third inner rings, which display individuals which are unhappy in the initial configuration and individuals belonging to `stable' intervals in the initial configuration respectively (stable intervals will be defined subsequently, and in fact, this third ring is empty in these examples except for the case $\tau=0.3$).
 The process by which the final configuration is reached is indicated in the space between the inner rings and the outer ring in the following way: when an individual changes type this is indicated with a mark, at a distance from the inner rings which is proportional to the time at which the change of type takes place.
-In fact, for the case $\tau> \frac{1}{2}$ one has to be a little careful in talking about the `final' configuration -- it is almost certainly the case that the numbers of each type in the initial configuration mean there will always be unhappy individuals of both types, but once a completely segregated configuration is reached all future configurations must remain completely segregated. \\
+In fact, for the case $\tau> \frac{1}{2}$ one has to be a little careful in talking about the `final' configuration -- there will, almost certainly, always be unhappy individuals of both types able to swap, but once a completely segregated configuration is reached all future configurations must remain completely segregated. \\